# #

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or emailmedia relations.

-Authors: Marco Metra, M.D., of the University of Brescia in Brescia, Italy, is the corresponding author.
+Authors: Jennifer J. Gao, M.D., of the Oncology Center of Excellence at the FDA in Silver Spring, Maryland, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.